geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/mnist.md

 test_data = eval_data.split(0.5)
 ```

-### Set up preprocessing pipline
+### Set up a preprocessing pipeline
-In this example, the data preprocessing steps include expanding image dimension and normalizing the pixel value to range [0, 1].
-We set up those processing step using `Ops` and meanwhile define the data source (loaded dataset) and batch size.
+In this example, the data preprocessing steps include adding a channel to the images (since they are grey-scale) and normalizing the image pixel values to the range [0, 1].
+We set up these processing steps using `Ops`.
+The `Pipeline` also takes our data sources and batch size as inputs.

 ```python